-The body temperature of both species of penguin is maintained at approximately 38 °C.
+The body temperature of both species of penguin is maintained at approximately 38°C.

-You are going to investigate the rate of heat loss from a penguin with a large body compared with a penguin with a small body.
+A student investigated the rate of heat loss from a penguin with a large body compared with a penguin with a small body.

-You will use the beaker to represent the emperor penguin and the test-tube to represent the fairy penguin.
+They used a 250 cm beaker to represent the emperor penguin and a large test-tube to represent the fairy penguin.